UoY-RoboStar/cspm-textual/README.md

 documentation for FDR.
 There is also basic support for validation, namely ensuring uniqueness of identifiers.

 ## Limitations
-There is currently no explicit support for handling `include` directives and performing validation across multiple resources.
-There is also no type-checking implemented.
+There is support for handling `include` directives, up to transitivity, however, we do not currently support the scenario where a `.csp` file can reference elements of an including file.
+For example, if `A.csp` references elements declared in `B.csp` and `B.csp` includes `A.csp`, while `B.csp` is valid on its own, `A.csp` is not, so errors will be flagged up for `A.csp`.
+Improvements to support this scenario are welcome.

+Type-checking is also currently not implemented.